Hareesh061/JavaScript_Basics/README.md

 Frameworks like Angular, React, and Vue.js gained prominence, providing powerful tools for building scalable and maintainable web applications.
 Node Package Manager (npm) became a central hub for JavaScript libraries and tools.

 **ECMAScript 2021:**
-As of my last knowledge update in January 2022, ECMAScript 2021 is the latest standard, showcasing the ongoing commitment to enhancing JavaScript with new features and improvements.
+As of my last knowledge ECMAScript 2021 is the latest standard, showcasing the ongoing commitment to enhancing JavaScript with new features and improvements.

 JavaScript's journey from a simple scripting language to a versatile and powerful tool has been remarkable.
 Its ubiquity on the web and its expanding role in various domains, including server-side development, demonstrate its enduring significance in the world of programming.